WHY DO I HAVE PERIOD SYMPTOMS BUT NO PERIOD?

 Iron deficiency, or anemia, is common in women of reproductive age.
 This is often due to not consuming enough iron, heavy periods (ironically, since a side effect of anemia can be no period at all), or an inability to absorb iron properly.
 If your body doesn’t have enough iron, it can shut down your menstruation process.

 Other possible signs of anemia: Fatigue, dizziness, headache, and irritability.

 Physical or Psychological Stress

-Stress can throw your hormone levels off and, as a result, disrupt your menstrual cycle.
+Stress can throw your hormone levels off and, as a result, leave you with period symptoms but no period.
 If you’re feeling stressed, take some time to learn coping mechanisms, rest, and reset your body and mind.

 Other possible signs of stress: Fatigue, change in libido, upset stomach, insomnia.

 Too much junk food, caffeine, and alcohol can do more than just tempt you to miss your cycling class.
 It can also wreak havoc on your reproductive system.
-Experiencing period symptoms without actually having a period can happen when your hormones become imbalanced.
+Experiencing period symptoms but no blood can happen when your hormones become imbalanced.
 This imbalance can be due to a poor diet, excessive caffeine consumption, or heavy drinking.
 Gaining weight or losing weight can be attributed to a lack of proper nutrition, which can also affect your menstrual cycle.
 To make sure you’re getting the nutrition your body needs to function properly, make sure you’re eating plenty of vegetables, healthy fats, and whole carbohydrates.

 Other possible signs of a nutritional imbalance: Unusual food cravings, constipation, sleepiness, poor concentration.